 Although Moab had originally traded with Israel they no doubt felt very vulnerable, and instead of giving honour to the Lord, Balak, king of Moab, decided to use sorcery to weaken and defeat Israel's powerful God.
 He assumed that the great hoard of people on his border would consume all their provisions and so he sent his officers to purchase the services of a sorcerer, and charged him with placing an evil curse on the people of God.

 His officers were sent to employ the service of a wicked diviner named Baalam.
 The 'profiteering' Balaam was more than prepared to carry out this evil plan, but God visited him in the night and forbade him to go to Moab and fulfil Balak's nefarious plan.
 Initially Balaam refused, realising the immense strength and supernatural power of God was too great a challenge for his inferior strength.

-God was angry that Balaam chose to travel to the Moab to curse the unsuspecting Israelites and so the Angel of the Lord took His stand on the path to oppose him.
-Balaam was riding his donkey and his two servants were with him and, "when the donkey saw the angel of the Lord standing in the way, with his drawn sword in his hand, the donkey turned aside from the way and went into the field.. but Balaam struck the donkey to turn her back into the path."
+And so, the Angel of the Lord took His stand on the path that Balaam was travelling on, to oppose him.
+Balaam was riding his donkey and his two servants were with him: "When the donkey saw the angel of the Lord standing in the way with his drawn sword in his hand, the donkey turned aside from the way and went into the field, but Balaam struck the donkey to turn her back into the path."